deepu105/deepu105.github.io/_posts/2019-07-12-reflection-on-golang.md

 ### Source code in GOPATH

 Go recommends you to create your Go projects under the GOPATH.
 Maybe it is just me, but I hate this as I would normally like to organize my code.
 For example, I have a `~/workspace/` folder where I organize my projects by the organization.
 If I follow the Go recommendation I have to put the project under `/home/deepu/go/src` along with all the library source code that is downloaded.
 If you don't follow this then most of the Go tooling just doesn't work.
-Currently, I have a specific Gradle task that copies over all vendor libs to my local Gopath inside `~/workspace/XL/<project>` to workaround this.
+Currently, I have a specific Gradle task that copies over all the vendor libs to my local Gopath inside `~/workspace/XL/<project>` to workaround this.

 ### Confusing pointer behaviors